Jacques Cancaret

 This intimate scene puts us, despite ourselves, in the position of voyeur.
 It’s through the open window and the arabesques of the wrought-iron balustrade, certainly on a summer’s evening, that we enter the intimacy of an interior.

-Two elegantly dressed women, seated in armchairs, converse.
-Their evening wear tells us that a reception or outing is coming up.
+Two elegantly seated in armchairs, converse.
+Their elegant dresses tells us that a reception or outing is coming up.

 A delicate painting with a soft palette